 - 1 telephone (011) 566 3000,

 - Any dispute, which cannot be so resolved, shall be subject to binding arbitration upon the written demand of either party.
 Arbitration shall take place in South Africa.
 Should any legal action permissible under this Agreement be instituted to enforce the terms and conditions of this Agreement, in particular the right to collect money due on unpaid invoices, the prevailing party shall be entitled to recover reasonable attorney’s fees and expenses incurred at both the trial and appellate levels.
 The terms of this Section will survive any termination of this Agreement.

 Purpose of this Procedure

-- This Procedure sets out the obligations of Maru Telecoms and the Customer in resolving a Billing Dispute, including the manner in which Billing Disputes should be lodged and how they will be handled thereafter.
+- This Procedure sets out the obligations of Maru Africa and the Customer in resolving a Billing Dispute, including the manner in which Billing Disputes should be lodged and how they will be handled thereafter.